 CURE car insurance offers standard car insurance options including bodily injury liability, property damage liability, comprehensive, collision and personal injury protection (PIP).
 The company offers a couple optional endorsements, including roadside assistance and rental car reimbursement.
 However, CURE policies are generally more basic than most competitors.

 CURE car insurance is only available in New Jersey, Pennsylvania and Michigan.

 While researching CURE, you may find it helpful to note some pros and cons to aid in your decision.
 We’ve compiled some pros and cons of CURE auto insurance to consider.

-Credit is not used to rate policies
+Credit history is not used to rate policies

 Does not use occupation or education level as rating factors